 - Replace F-15Cs with stealthier F-15 Silent Eagles, available from Boeing today.
 The Pentagon should negotiate to buy twenty per year for less than $2 billion, for a total of two hundred.
 Alongside two hundred existing F-15Es, the newer F-15SEs would be capable of air superiority and ground attack within airspace sanitized by the F-22.

-- Buy 400 F-16E/Fs from Lockheed for US based air patrols and, in wartime, “bomb truck” duties alongside older F-16s.
+- Buy 400 F-16E/Fs from Lockheed for United States-based air patrols and, in wartime, “bomb truck” duties alongside older F-16s.
 The new F-16s can be had for just $50 million a copy.
 Forty per year for $2 billion would recapitalize the US Air National Guard before old-model F-16s age out.
 Between the F-22, F-15SE and F-16E/F, the Air Force would get eight hundred new fighters in ten years, for the same price as continuing the F-35.
 The risk is smaller; the return is faster on the same overall investment; we lose no capabilities.
 Plus, the Air Force fighter fleet would remain at its current size of around 2,000 jets.

 - For the Navy, sustain Boeing’s F/A-18E/F production at $2 billion per year for forty jets, while adding new technology and weapons.
 The sea service should also boost investment in Northrop Grumman’s X-47 armed drone, or the armed Sea Avenger from General Atomics as a less risky alternative.
 For that, figure $1 billion annually.
 That funding would help keep Northrop and General Atomics viable as warplane makers.
 In sum, the Navy gets enough planes on a sustained basis to avoid depopulating its carrier decks — and adds a new, long range capability in the form of an armed drone.

 - Direct the Marines to buy new F-18s: twenty per year should suffice, at a cost of around $1 billion.
-That would mean eventually surrendering fixed wing operations from assault ships, currently performed by the AV-8B jump jet and originally slated for the vertical landing F-35B model.
+That would mean eventually surrendering fixed-wing operations from assault ships, currently performed by the AV-8B jump jet and originally slated for the vertical landing F-35B model.
 Ending jump jet ops does mean giving up a capability, but it’s a capability of marginal value.
 To replace jump jets on the assault ships, the Marines could add a few attack helicopters to the existing AH-1Z program, at marginal cost.
 Navy and Marine fighters flying from large carriers would cover beach landings.

 - On the fringes, allow F-35 testing to continue, strictly for tech and concept development.
 Findings could fold into next generation fighter programs starting in a decade or so.
 Around the same time, the Pentagon should start buying new bombers — something that might not be possible with the F-35 crowding the budget.

-- Encourage US allies to replace their planned F-35 fleets with Eurofighter Typhoons, Dassault Rafales, Saab Gripens, F-15s, F-16s, F-18s or light fighters from a range of manufacturers.
+- Encourage American allies to replace their planned F-35 fleets with Eurofighter Typhoons, Dassault Rafales, Saab Gripens, F-15s, F-16s, F-18s or light fighters from a range of manufacturers.
 As with the Marines, the only customers that will lose capabilities are those planning on using F-35Bs from assault ships.
 That includes the Italians, for sure, plus maybe Spain and South Korea.
 Again, this represents a capability of marginal value: certainly nothing to justify continued investment in an increasingly wasteful program.

 This article originally appeared on War is Boring, November 1, 2010.